kplrm/xdr-manager-plugin/README.md

 ## Requirements

-- OpenSearch must already be deployed.
+- OpenSearch is already running.
-- OpenSearch Dashboards must already be deployed and connected to that OpenSearch cluster.
+- OpenSearch Dashboards is already running and connected to that OpenSearch cluster.
-- Supported plugin release target: OpenSearch Dashboards `3.5.0`.
+- OpenSearch Dashboards version: `3.5.0`.

-This plugin does not deploy OpenSearch or OpenSearch Dashboards for you.

 ## Current features